Fantail Goldfish are a fancy variant, but their hardy natures and low maintenance needs mean they are relatively easy to

 If you are stuck with a round tank, make sure that you don’t full it right to the brim with water to maximise the amount of surface area.

-A good filter in your tank will combat the excess waste created and ensure that your Fantails thrive.
+A good filter in your tank will combat the excess waste created and ensure they can thrive.
 A good filter will filter at least six times every hour the volume of water in the tank.

-Gravel substrate isn’t a compulsory purchase but is beneficial in transforming your tank into a natural and welcoming environment for your Fantails.
+Gravel substrate isn’t a compulsory purchase but is beneficial in transforming your tank into a natural and welcoming environment.

 Goldfish are natural foragers and the substrate will allow them to show these natural behaviors.
 Substrate is also a nice way to add character to your tank.

-Again, lighting isn’t essential but it’s certainly valuable in improving your Fantails’ environment.
+Again, lighting isn’t essential but it’s certainly valuable in improving the environment.

 Goldfish benefit from a day to night cycle when it comes to regulating their bodies – although natural light can provide a little of this, artificial lighting in your aquarium will also bring out the rich colors of your Fantails while illuminating the tank.

-Fantails are notable for being one of the hardiest variants and are very tolerant of low temperatures – even just a few degrees above freezing!
-You should be mindful of keeping temperature consistent, however, as swift drops can prove fatal for Fantails.
+They are notable for being one of the hardiest variants and are very tolerant of low temperatures – even just a few degrees above freezing!
+You should be mindful of keeping temperature consistent, however, as swift drops can end in a fatality!

 Optimum temperatures are between 65 to 72 degrees Fahrenheit – you may want to purchase a quality aquarium heater if you live in a colder climate.